donnemartin/dev-setup/README.md

   <br/>
 </p>

 When setting up a new Mac, you may want to set some sensible OS X defaults by running the `.osx` script.
-This script also configures common third-party apps such as Chrome and Sublime Text.
+This script also configures common third-party apps such Sublime Text and Chrome.

 **I strongly suggest you read through the commented [.osx source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) and tweak any settings based on your personal preferences.
 The script defaults are intended for you to customize.**  For example, if you are not running an SSD you might want to disable some of the settings listed in the SSD section.